Kevinabizeiddaou/gym-training-tool/README.md

-Here is the complete text in one section for you to copy:

----

 # AI Gym Trainer

 An AI-powered gym trainer that monitors users' exercise form, counts repetitions, and provides real-time feedback to improve workout quality and safety.